MonirulIslam10/Data-Mining-for-Business-Analytics-Fall-2024/README.md

 # Multi-Model Assignment

 ## Overview
-The notebook demonstrates data analysis, visualization, and machine learning techniques applied to solve specific problems.
+The notebook demonstrates data analysis, visualization, and machine learning techniques applied to predict if a patient has a 10-year risk of developing coronary heart disease (CHD).

 ### File Description
 - Data preprocessing steps